 Our Chief Executive & Artistic Director and Head of Participation & Development work with a network of specialist teachers, performers and practitioners who lead our workshops, events and activities, and volunteers who provide administrative support.
 The charity’s work is governed by a Board of Trustees who meet regularly throughout the year and are united by a passion for providing creative opportunities for children and young people.

-Ella joined Total Insight Theatre as an Outreach Volunteer in 2014 and is now our Head of Participation & Development.
-Her work includes overseeing our programmes, widening participation and implementing our development strategy to ensure we benefit those we set out to reach.
+Ella oversees our programmes, widens participation and implements our strategy to ensure our work benefits those we set out to reach.
 In previous roles, she has supported organisations and institutions in a range of areas, including communications, mentoring and education.
 Ella guest lectures at SOAS, University of London and is a trustee of OCD Action.

 Nazira is an experienced commercial leader and has spent the last 20 years working in the pharmaceutical industry in various roles including strategy, operations and business development.
 Believing that her exposure to theatre, dance and visual arts from an early age was pivotal to her success and allowed her to ‘think outside the box’ in a scientific setting, Nazira is using her skillset and experience to expand the work of the charity and enable more children and young people to access arts and culture.